 Three Letters of Reference and your Statement of Purpose (PDF document)

 You will be asked to list the names and email addresses of the three people you have chosen to recommend you for admission.
 Once you submit your application, an email will be sent to each recommender instructing them to visit a website and complete a questionnaire.
 The letters will automatically be routed to the department.
-If you have requested your letters of reference electronically and submitted your statement of purpose online you do not need to mail them in to the department.
-Online submission of recommendations is strongly preferred, but we will accept paper recommendations if absolutely necessary.
+Online submission of recommendation letters is now mandatory.

 - A Phone Number and E-mail Address

-Please provide your phone number and an e-mail address where you can be reached.
+Please provide your phone number and an e-mail address where you can be reached on your application.

-- Send COPY of GMAT and TOEFL (international students only)
+- See online instructions for submission of GMAT and TOEFL (international students only)

 For additional information contact Susannah Raulino at email@example.com.
 Application Deadline is December 15.